-Toast were invited to pitch for the latest Ancestry DNA adverts.
+Toast was invited to pitch for the latest Ancestry DNA adverts.
 The idea behind the campaign was to produce a range of direct and engaging adverts that focus specifically on what a consumer gets when they purchase the Ancestry DNA kit.

 Having used the product ourselves, we knew first hand that the process of using an Ancestry DNA kit couldn’t be simpler.
-This, combined with the fascinating potential to uncover where your ancestors came from, were to be at the heart of the campaign’s message.
+This, combined with the fascinating potential to uncover where your ancestors came from, was to be at the heart of the campaign’s message.

 It was very important to ensure the adverts struck a balance between the explanatory elements of doing the DNA test whilst retaining the charm and character of the Ancestry brand.
 With all this in mind and the talented animation director/designer Sarah Klan on board, we got to work on bringing the concept to life with 2D animation.
 First we developed a series of storyboards which showed what style of animation would be used in the final adverts.